JaneySprings/DotNet.Meteor/README.md

 This VSCode extension allows you to build, debug .NET 7 / .NET 6 apps, and deploy them to Android/iOS devices/emulators.

 * Fast and responsive
-* Do not required to install the OmniSharp VSCode Extension
+* Do not require to install the OmniSharp VSCode Extension
-* Shows all projects that are exist in the opened workspace
+* Shows all projects that exist in the opened workspace

 # Run the Application